Toby7658/GameOn/README.md

 # **_GameOn_**

-Game On is inspired by the 1978 shoot 'em up arcade game which was originally developed by Tomohiro Nishikado.
+Game On is inspired by the 1978 shoot 'em up arcade game, Space Invaders, which was originally developed by Tomohiro Nishikado.
 This version is an interactive game for the user to shoot bullets from a spacerocket at the invading space aliens.
 The player gains points for each alien they hit.
 The game is aimed at all age groups and is designed to allow